magfurulabeer/MIT-CS-Self-Study/README.md

 # MIT CS Self-Study
-This is my personal attempt to complete the full MIT undergraduate computer science degree using MIT OCW.
+This is my personal attempt to complete the MIT undergraduate computer science degree portion using MIT OCW.
 I commit to starting this journey once I get a steady paying job.
 Currently 4 of the required courses are unavailable on OCW.
 I listed 8 other courses that I might use to fill in the gap.

 ### 6-3.
 Computer Science and Engineering
 * 6.01 Introduction to Electrical Engineering and Computer Science I